 The Windows SDK no longer ships with a complete command-line build environment.
 You must install a compiler and build environment separately.
-If you require a complete development environment that includes compilers and a build environment, you can download Visual Studio 2012 Express, which includes the appropriate components of the Windows SDK.
+If you require a complete development environment that includes compilers and a build environment, you can download Visual Studio Express, which includes the appropriate components of the Windows SDK.
+To download the SDK and install it on another computer, click the download link and run the setup.
+Then in the Specify Location dialog box, click Download the Windows Software Development Kit for installation on a separate computer.

 The following items were either changed or removed from this version of the Windows SDK.

-Note: The Windows SDK for Windows 8 cannot be installed directly on the ARM architecture.
-You can install the Windows SDK on an x86 or x64 platform, in order to build applications that target the ARM architecture.
+Note: The Windows SDK cannot be installed directly on the ARM architecture.
+To build apps for the ARM architecture, you can install the Windows SDK on an x86 or x64 platform.

-In order to install the .NET Framework 4.5 Software Development Kit feature, the .NET Framework 4.5 redistributable package must be installed before the Windows SDK is installed.
-This release of the Windows SDK does not include a .NET Framework Redistributable Package.
-You can download the redistributable package from Microsoft Download Center.
+To install the .NET Framework 4.5 SDK feature, you first need the .NET Framework 4.5 redistributable package installed.
+This release of the Windows SDK doesn't include a .NET Framework Redistributable Package.
+You can download it from Microsoft Download Center.

 To optimize your Windows SDK setup experience, we strongly recommend that you install the latest updates and patches from Microsoft Update before you begin installing the Windows SDK.